 There's another fancier remote available as an optional extra, the Live-View Remote, that is a pretty compelling feature by itself.
 It provides not just the usual controls but also a live view of what the camera is seeing.
 While you can do that through mobile apps with other cameras, there are times that having a dedicated, small viewer has its advantages.

-The basic kit, which includes the camera and a waterproof case, has a MSRP of $399.99.
-There’s another kit with the Live-View Remote Kit with a MSRP of $549.99.
+The basic kit, which includes the camera and a waterproof case, has an MSRP of $399.99.
+There's another kit with the Live-View Remote Kit with an MSRP of $549.99.

 Despite those specs, there are some curious omissions.
 It can shoot 4K, but to do that you'll need to get an optional external recorder.
 By itself, it can only natively shoot up to 1080p.
 And there's no built-in video stabilization.

 So it's a GoPro competitor in the sense of it being a tiny rugged and waterproof camera, but its emphasis is on some different areas, so it's not a true apples-to-apples comparison.

 Distinctive Features.
 It has a much larger sensor that promises better image quality, especially in low light.
 It has a less-distorted, high-quality Zeiss lens.
 And it has very fast shutter speeds and fps rates.
 But it also lacks some key features that others have.

 Garmin VIRB Ultra 30 Action Camera